Crystal-GFN: sampling crystals with desirable properties and constraints: Experimental setup

 In this section, we provide additional details about the hyper-parameters and experimental setup used to train the Crystal-GFN to obtain the results presented in \cref{sec:empirical-evaluation}.

 In order to reduce the search space in our experiments, we apply the following restrictions:

-\begin{itemize} \item Compositions consist of up to 5 different elements from the subset of these 12 elements: H, Li, C, N, O, F, Mg, Si, P, S, Cl and Fe.
+\begin{itemize} \item Compositions consist of up to 5 different elements from the subset of these 22 elements: H, Li, B, C, N, O, F, Na, Mg, Al, Si, P, S, Cl, K, V, Mn, Fe, Co, Ni, Cu, Se.
 These are the most common elements in the MatBench data set used to train the proxy model.
-Note that even this reduced set yields a combinatorially large search space. \item Compositions can contain up to 50 atoms in total and up to 16 atoms per element.
+Note that even this reduced set yields a combinatorially large search space. \item Compositions can contain up to 16 atoms per element (80 atoms in total).
 This number is obtained by finding the lowest Wyckoff position multiplicity for each space group, and then computing the maximum of these values across all space groups.
 This means that 16 is the lowest possible value that still makes it possible for the Crystal-GFN to generate samples from all space groups while respecting their symmetry constraints. \item Space groups are the intersection of train and validation space groups, from the proxy model's data set.
 There are 113 of them. \item The minimum and maximum lengths of the unit cell are 0.9 and 100 angstroms, respectively; the minimum and maximum angles are $50^{\circ}$ and $150^{\circ}$, respectively.
 These values are set so as to include the bulk of the training and validation sets, excluding outliers. \end{itemize}

 We train the Crystal-GFN by sampling 10 trajectories per iteration from the current forward policy.
 In order to encourage further exploration, 10~\% of the steps in the trajectories are sampled at random from a uniform distribution.
 In total, we train for 50,000 iterations, which amounts to 500,000 queries to the proxy model.
 This took about 12 hours on a CPU-only machine.